-Minnesota Randonneurs typically offers 25-35 events a year, from April to October.
-This includes two full Super Randonneur series plus a variety of shorter urban rides and gravel populaires.
+Minnesota Randonneurs typically offers 25-40 events a year, from April to October, as well as a winter riding program.
+This includes two full Super Randonneur series, R12/P12 distance events every month, and a variety of shorter urban rides and gravel brevets and populaires.
 We also do some special interest events such as our Fargo populaire that visits several movie locations from the iconic movie and our popular City Slickers 200k brevet that circles the Twin Cities Metroplex on city streets, paved trails and rural roads.

 Webmaster: Ahi Bennuri

 Photos: Dawn Piech, Deb Ford Greg Smith, Rob Welsh